Timeline of Extinction Rebellion actions: Italy

+Netherlands

+On 15 April 2019, XR activists occupied part of the International Criminal Court in The Hague, forming human chains before being arrested.

+Extinction Rebellion has blockaded the A12 in The Hague, Netherlands, irregularly since 6 July 2022 and daily since 9 September 2023.
+Other highways such as the A10 have also been regularly blockaded by XR activists.

+In March 2024 XR activists protested The European Fine Art Fair (TEFAF) in Maastricht, and also held actions at the nearby airport hosting private jets.

+In August 2024 a cruise ship from Disney announced it would skip Amsterdam in early September due to "problems accessing the harbor" caused by Extinction Rebellion activists.

+In September 2024 activists from Extinction Rebellion chained themselves to the access gates of the Rijksmuseum in Amsterdam, forcing its closure.
+The activists said they would only leave if the museum cuts all ties with the ING bank.

 Actions elsewhere

 On 17 November 2018 there was a "Rebellion Day" action by the XR group in Stockholm, as well as rallies in Dublin, Cork, Galway, Copenhagen, Berlin, and Madrid.

-On 15 April 2019, XR activists occupied part of the International Criminal Court in The Hague, forming human chains before being arrested.
-Similar actions were organised by XR groups in Berlin, Heidelberg, Brussels, Lausanne, Madrid, and Denver.
+XR groups in Berlin, Heidelberg, Brussels, Lausanne, Madrid, and Denver formed human chains before being arrested.

-On 11 September 2019, the Zurich wing of Extinction Rebellion dyed the Limmat river, the main river that flows through the centre of the Swiss city, luminous green.
+On 11 September 2019, the Zürich wing of Extinction Rebellion dyed the Limmat river, the main river that flows through the centre of the Swiss city, luminous green.
 XR activists floated face up and motionless in the river, and floated downstream in imitation of dead bodies.
 The action was done to highlight the various ways global warming threatens water.

-On 23 September 2019, at least 8 people were arrested during a Denver XR protest at the intersection of Speer Blvd. and Broadway for disrupting traffic to raise awareness of the group.
-On the same day, an XR protest in Los Angeles closed Sunset Boulevard for evening rush hour, with no arrests reported.

 On 7 October 2019, XR held a global day of “civil disobedience” with disruptive actions causing chaos and outrage in major cities around the world.
 Protesters in Berlin gathered at the Victory Column near the Brandenburg Gate Monday morning.
 The action continued into the evening with Potsdamer Platz, which was at some point occupied by some 3,000 protesters, according to the local media.
 Protesters blocked roads across Australia and New Zealand, with police in Sydney arresting at least 30 people.
 Activists in Wellington, New Zealand, staged a "die-in" at an ANZ Bank branch, demanding that it “divest away from fossil fuels,” with some protesters gluing their hands to the windows.
 Others occupied the lobby of the Ministry of Business and Innovation.
 In Amsterdam more than 100 protesters were arrested after they erected a tent camp on the main road outside the national museum Rijksmuseum.
 In Paris, about 1,000 protesters backed by the yellow vests movement occupied a shopping centre.
 In Vienna, protesters also blocked traffic in the city.

-On 10 October 2019 five activists, one woman and four men were arrested after chaining themselves to the gates of the Irish parliament, the Dail Eireann.
+On 10 October 2019 five activists, one woman and four men were arrested after chaining themselves to the gates of the Irish parliament, Dáil Éireann.

 On 21 October 2019 on the British island of Jersey, XR activists caused disruption during morning rush hour, blocking the road while cycling slowly into St Helier.
 They then staged a 'die-in' in the town centre.